selsamman/proxily-doc/docs/API/tools.md

 ```

 Sets the logging level globally for the application:
 * **render** logs the rendering of each functional component along with the number of renders thus far.
-Note that with **React.StrictMode**, now enabled by default in **Create React App**, you will see the render number go up in increments of two because an extra render occurs in development mode to weed out side effects. '''ListItem render (2)'''
+Note that with **React.StrictMode**, now enabled by default in **Create React App**, you will see the render number go up in increments of two because an extra render occurs in development mode to weed out errors in side effects. '''ListItem render (2)'''

 * **propertyTracking** logs each property that a component renders react-start ```
   ListItem Observer tracking ListController.selectedItem, StyleController.todoListStyle, TodoListStyle.listFontColor, TodoListStyle.fontSize, ToDoListItem.title, ToDoListItem.completed```

 * **propertyChange** logs each time a property is mutated '''ToDoListItem.title = Hi'''

 Note that the class name (e.g. **TodoListItem**) is only logged when you use classes.
-Otherwise it would show as ```Object.title = Hi```
+Otherwise, it would show as ```Object.title = Hi```
 ## setLog

 ```